MicrosoftDocs/memdocs/memdocs/intune/user-help/check-status-company-portal-website.md

 ---

 # Check status on Intune Company Portal website
 View and check device status on the Intune Company Portal website.
-Th device status reveals whether or not your device is compliant with your organization's requirements.
+The device status reveals whether or not your device is compliant with your organization's requirements.
 Device check-ins are performed automatically but you can manually initiate one to:

 * Register changes you just made to your device
 * Refresh your device status